 To graduate from Revelle College, a student must

 - Satisfy the University of California requirements, including the UC Entry Level Writing Requirement and American History and Institutions.

 - Satisfy the general education requirements.

 - Successfully complete a major according to all requirements of that department.

 - Complete a minimum of sixty upper-division units.

 - Pass at least 184 units for the BA/BS.
 (No more than three units of physical education transferred from another institution may be counted toward graduation.)

 - Attain a C average (2.0) or better in all work attempted at the University of California (exclusive of UC San Diego Extension).
 Students are responsible for checking with the department of the major for all major-specific policies.

 - Meet the senior residence requirement.
 (See “Senior Residence.”)

 Pass/Not Pass Grading Option

 - No more than one-fourth of an undergraduate student’s total course units taken at UC San Diego and counted in satisfaction of degree requirements may be graded on a Pass/Not Pass basis.

 - Courses taken as electives may be taken on a Pass/Not Pass basis.

-- The following general-education courses may be taken Pass/Not Pass: fine arts, language, and area of focus.
+- The following general-education courses may be taken Pass/Not Pass: fine arts and language.
 Nonscience majors may take courses for the natural science requirement Pass/Not Pass.